-Citizenne also known as Training-plus Centre Brussels (Vormingplus Brussel), is a non-profit folk high school situated in Brussels, the capital of Belgium.
-The organization's mission is to make a valuable contribution to the social cohesion in the city of Brussels by providing socio-cultural activities.
+Citizenne, also know as Training-plus Centre Brussels (Vormingplus Brussel), is a non-profit folk high school situated in Brussels, the capital of Belgium.
+The organisation's mission is to make a valuable contribution to the social cohesion in the city of Brussels by providing socio-cultural activities.
 These activities are non-formal educational ones and include cultural, leisure, community-based objectives.

-The name of the organization 'Citizenne' refers to the 'city' which is the ground of action for the organization and to the 'Zenne' which is the river that flows through the city of Brussels; furthermore the name also refers to 'active citizenship' as an overall aim of the organization.
+The name of the organisation 'Citizenne' refers to the 'city' which is the ground of action for the organisation and to the 'Zenne' which is the river that flows through the city of Brussels; furthermore the name also refers to 'active citizenship' as an overall aim of the organisation.

 Some of the main objectives of Citizenne are: